CousinNic/COS470_Information-Retrieval_Project3/README.txt

 next create a file named Entities, then place Posts.py inside

 once this is done run the code segments in order, again excluding the google docs section if you are in fact not nic or ryan.

+Note:
+Make sure to set the prefered amount of epocs as it will take ~4-5 mins per epoc on google colab.